floragunncom/search-guard-docs/_content/_troubleshooting/user_roles_troubleshooting.md

 ## Kibana tenants

-If you are using Kibana multi tenancy, the `sg_tenants` section lists all available tenants:
+If you are using Kibana Multi-Tenancy, the `sg_tenants` section lists all available tenants:

 ```
 "sg_tenants" : {